Manage school pool use

 - procedures for day-to-day pool management and rules for pool users

-As part of managing your pool safely we recommend you review your school’s health and safety systems against the 11 key components of an effective health and safety system.
+As part of managing your pool safely we recommend you review your school’s health and safety systems.

 This will help you meet the requirements of the Health and Safety at Work Act 2015.

 You must have procedures in place for managing your pool day to day.

 Make sure that the people involved in managing the pool understand their role.